-Argentinosaurus, © AMNH/Sean Murtha; Coelophysis, © AMNH/Ed Heck; Tyrannosaurus rex, © AMNH/Sean Murtha; Stegosaurus, © AMNH/Ed Heck; Road runner, © Sandy & Chuck Harris; Sinornithosaurus model, © AMNH; Sinornithosaurus skeleton, © AMNH/Sean Murtha; Road runner skeleton, © AMNH/Sean Murtha; Cardinal, © Craig O'neal; Ostrich, © Davida De La Harpe; Eagle, © Bob Harris; Anchiornis, © Zhao Chuang, Courtesy of Peking Natural Science Organization; Yuturannus, © Zhao Chuang, Courtesy of Peking Natural Science Organization; Coelophysis, © Zhao Chuang, Courtesy of Peking Natural Science Organization.
+Argentinosaurus, Tyrannosaurus rex, Sinornithosaurus, and road runner illustrations, © AMNH/Sean Murtha; Coelophysis and Stegosaurus illustrations, © AMNH/Ed Heck; road runner, © Sandy & Chuck Harris; Sinornithosaurus model, © AMNH; cardinal, © Craig O'neal; ostrich, © Davida De La Harpe; eagle, © Bob Harris; Anchiornis, Yuturannus, and Coelophysis illustrations, © Zhao Chuang, Courtesy of Peking Natural Science Organization; owl, Shutterstock; duckling, CSP-Alptraum/AGE Fotostock; peacock, iStockphoto.

-Dinosaurs Among Us
+Dinosaurs Among Us STUDENT WORKSHEET Name:

-STUDENT WORKSHEET: Part 1 Name:

 Welcome to the Dinosaurs Among Us exhibition!
-Today, you'll explore extinct dinosaurs that lived You'll also explore living dinosaurs known as birds. long ago.
+Today, you'll explore dinosaurs, a group of animals that includes both birds, from eagles to ostriches, and the non-bird dinosaurs, like Velociraptor and Yutyrannus:

-What to Do: In the exhibition, choose two dinosaurs: an extinct dinosaur and a bird.
-Look at them closed label them below.
-(Be sure to read the instructions carefully.
-Make sure that you're choosing to draw animal.
-Ask your teacher if you're not sure.) -
+What to Do: In the exhibition, choose one extinct dinosaur and one bird to observe closely.
+In the spaces below, draw and label them.
+Read the instructions carefully to make sure that you're choosing to draw the right kind of animal.
+Ask your teacher if you're not sure.

+animal.
+Ask your teacher if you're not sure.

-1. Find a model of an EXTINCT DINOSAUR.
+1. Find a model of an extinct dinosaur that is NOT a bird.

 Dinosaur Name:

-Draw the dinosaur.
+Draw the non-bird dinosaur.
 Label three of its body parts.

 How did this dinosaur use these body parts?

-Dinosaurs Among Us

-STUDENT WORKSHEET: Part 2 Name:

-2. Find a discount hat is a RIPD

-2. Find a dinosaur that is a BIRD.

-Dinosaur Name:

-Dinosaul Raine.

-Draw the bird.
-Label three of its body parts.

-How does the bird use these body parts?